pollyhall40/GSA-Acquisition-FAR-Buying-Guides/PARTICIPATING.md

 2. Make changes → Add new information, suggestopms, tips, improvements or typos in your fork.

-3. Create a pull request → Suggest your changes to the original project.
+3. Create a pull request → Suggest your changes to the original content.

 4. GSA Team Reviews → They review, request changes (if needed), or approve your PR.

-5. If the PR is approved, the PR is merged → Your changes become part of the original project.
+5. If the PR is approved, the PR is merged → Your changes become part of the original content.

 # **Tips for Effective Pull Requests (PRs)**